• Skip to primary navigation

 Stale and chewy is the name of the game for bread pudding.

-• golden raisins (optional but recommended)
+• Golden raisins (optional but recommended)

 • For the vanilla sauce for the bread pudding- sweetened condensed milk, butter, milk and vanilla